-Improve the smart readiness

-Solution of the building or building unit considering, where relevant, the heritage value.
+✓ Optionally, recommendations on how to improve the smart readiness of the building or building unit considering, where relevant, the heritage value.

 The SRI support team has produced an SRI assessment package to support the SRI testing and implementation in EU Member States.